 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kazan air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Kazan air is currently 1 times above the WHO annual air quality guideline value

 Good 28 US AQI